microsoft/autogen/dotnet/website/articles/Use-function-call.md

 You can then pass the `UpperCaseWrapper` to the agent via `functionMap`:
 [!code-csharp[](../../sample/AutoGen.BasicSamples/CodeSnippet/FunctionCallCodeSnippet.cs?name=code_snippet_6)]

-When the agent receives a message, it will invoke the function and use the return value as response rather than returning the function call object.
+When a function call object is returned, the agent will invoke the function and uses the return value as response rather than returning the function call object.

 [!code-csharp[](../../sample/AutoGen.BasicSamples/CodeSnippet/FunctionCallCodeSnippet.cs?name=code_snippet_6_1)]